pinobatch/nrom-template/README.md

 ### On Windows

+`PATH` is an environment variable that tells the command prompt which folders to look in when you type a program name.
+The convention on UNIX is to install all programs to a handful of folders.
+On Windows, it's more common to install programs in each package to a separate folder and then add each folder to `Path` for Windows to find it.
+Because the steps for setting `Path` differ between versions of Windows, you'll want to search the web for
+`windows x.x path variable`, replacing `x.x` with `7`, `8.1`, `10`,
+etc.  In particular, Windows 10 makes adding folders to `Path` much more convenient than previous Windows versions.

-The MSYS project ports Make, Coreutils, and other key parts of the GNU operating environment to Windows.
-[Git for Windows] includes Coreutils.
+The MSYS project ports Make, Coreutils, Bash, and other key parts of the GNU operating environment to Windows.
+[Git for Windows] includes Bash and Coreutils.
 To add Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
-This method adds to your Path a folder called `bin` directly inside your user profile folder, such as `C:\Users\Pino\bin`, so you can put things like `ca65.exe` there.
+This method adds to `Path` a folder called `bin` directly inside your user profile folder, such as `C:\Users\Pino\bin`, so you can put things like `ca65.exe` there.

 Another way to install MSYS is through the automated installer